 Woodwinds

-Kristine Kirby's classical training began in Rochester, New York; where she pursued musical studies with Eastman School of Music faculty and members of the Rochester Philharmonic Orchestra.
+Kristine Kirby's classical training began in Rochester, New York, where she pursued musical studies with Eastman School of Music faculty and members of the Rochester Philharmonic Orchestra.
 After moving to Boston, she expanded her interests into jazz and improvisational music.
 More recently, she has studied both classical and jazz styles with noted instructors through New England Conservatory’s Continuing Education program.

 Kristine has played flute and piccolo with the Thayer Symphony Orchestra in central Massachusetts, has also performed as a member of the Tufts University Flute Ensemble.
 Currently, she regularly serves in the pit orchestra for community musical theatre productions in the Metrowest area and frequently performs for a variety of cultural, educational and social events in her capacity as an active freelance musician.